-The primary method used to control the reactivity of CANDU reactors is through on-line refuelling which occurs on a daily basis.
-In the 600 MWe CANDU PHW there are six means of changing the reactivity state of the core besides refuelling.
-Four of these are used for normal control functions including controlled shutdown and two are used by special safety systems for rapid shutdown during accident conditions.
+- The primary method used to control the reactivity of CANDU reactors is through on-line refuelling which occurs on a daily basis. - In the 600 MWe CANDU PHW there are six means of changing the reactivity state of the core besides refuelling: - \Rightarrow four are used for normal control functions including controlled shutdown - (a) 14 liquid zone controllers (H20 filled compartments) - (b) 21 adjuster rods - (c) 4 mechanical control absorbers - (d) moderator poison - ⇒ two are used by special safety systems for rapid shutdown during accident conditions. - (a) 28 cadmium shutoff rods in one shutdown system - (b) 6 nozzles which permit rapid injection of gadolinium solution into the moderator which comprise a second, completely independent shutdown system.